Why Are Multiple Pen Names Recommended for Creating Notebooks to Sell on Amazon?

 Make sure no one is using the same pen name BEFORE you start publishing under that name.

-Consider using an alliteration (words the start with the same letter or sound the same) because they are very easy for your market to remember.
+Consider using an alliteration (words the start with the same letter or sound the same) because they will be very easy for your market to remember.

 Make sure your pen name is easy to spell and it complements the niche you are serving.